-One of our favorite views of Mount Fuji from the tea plantations of Fuji City!-Randy Lynch
+One of our favorite views of Mount Fuji from the tea plantations of Fuji City!

 Japan’s highest and most notable mountain (12,388 ft/3,776 meters), climbing Mt.
 Fiji is a cultural right of passage for many Japanese, as well as for many across the world.
 With a very short climbing season, (July 01 – August 31), up to 250,000 climbers make the trek each year, with more than 5,000 per day on weekends and during OBON week in mid-August.
 OBON week is an annual Japanese tradition where one honors the spirits of their ancestors.
 Though the weather tends to be more unpredictable in early July, you will encounter fewer crowds during this time as it is just before the start of school summer vacations.
 In contrast to our various hikes in New Zealand, Iceland, Switzerland, Norway and South America, we would not describe the hike up Mt.
 Fuji as picturesque or idyllic.
+Long walks are good for conversations and work as a great digestif.
+The best way to get the most out of your change of scenery, is by leaving the tracking gadgets behind and sharing a friendly greeting with fellow hikers along the way.
 We feel this is more of a less intense adventure/cultural experience as you bond with your fellow climbers in sharing a life-long memory!

 Our Favorite Trail